Overview

 pip3 install docker

-If by any chance, you encounter an error in Ansible that the it cannot find the Python module, add a python interpreter variable in your hosts file.
-In most cases it’s located either in "/usr/bin/python3" or "/usr/lib/python3".
+If you by any chance encounter an error in Ansible that it cannot find the Python module, you’ll have to add a python interpreter variable in your inventory file.
+It’s located either in "/usr/bin/python3" or "/usr/lib/python3".
+Interpreter variable in the inventory file looks something like this:

 ansible_python_interpreter=/usr/bin/python3